UpFault/EnhancedNodes/README.md

 EnhancedNodes is a Minecraft plugin that adds exciting, upgrade nodes when mining ores, making your gameplay more engaging and enjoyable.

-## Features

-- Custom Nodes
-- New Workbench

 ## Installation

 To install this plugin, visit the [releases tab](https://github.com/EnhancedNodes/releases) and download the EnhancedNodes-{VERSION}.jar.
 Place this file in your Minecraft server's plugin folder.
 Ensure you have the latest version of [NBTAPI](https://www.spigotmc.org/resources/nbt-api.7939/) installed.